rust-embedded/embedonomicon/src/logging.md

 {{#include ../ci/logging/app/dev.out}}
 ```

-> **NOTE**: These addresses may not be the ones you get locally because
+> **NOTE**: These addresses may not be the ones you get locally because the
-> addresses of `static` variable are not guaranteed to remain the same when the
+> addresses of `static` variables are not guaranteed to remain the same when the
 > toolchain is changed (e.g. optimizations may have improved).

 Now we have two addresses printed to the console.